VW's Audi to keep up investment in German plants -labour chief

-BERLIN Volkswagen's (VOWG_p.DE) Audi luxury division will maintain spending on its two key German plants even as it pushes foreign expansion, the brand's top labour representative told Reuters.
+BERLIN Nov 19 Volkswagen's Audi luxury division will maintain spending on its two key German plants even as it pushes foreign expansion, the brand's top labour representative told Reuters.

 Audi, which contributes 40 percent to operating profit at Europe's largest automotive group, may for the first time build more cars outside Germany than within its home country in 2014.

-VW's flagship division has increased capacity in China, its biggest market, and is spending over 1 billion euros (800.19 million pounds) on new factories in Mexico and Brazil.
+VW's flagship division has increased capacity in China, its biggest market, and is spending over 1 billion euros ($1.25 billion) on new factories in Mexico and Brazil.

 "Audi will in future too undertake very high investments at the German sites," works council chief Peter Mosch, who sits on the supervisory boards of VW and Audi, said in an interview on Wednesday.
 "What's at stake is to safeguard future profits."